lskatz/mashtree/paper/paper.md

 ## Confidence values

 Although Mashtree does not infer phylogeny, we have borrowed the ideas behind phylogenetic confidence values to yield confidence values for each parent node in the tree.
-There are two resampling methods implemented in Mashtree to assign support values to infernal nodes, bootstrapping and jackknifing.
+There are two resampling methods implemented in Mashtree to assign support values to internal nodes: bootstrapping and jackknifing.
 Initially, both methods create a tree as depicted in Figure 1.
 Then, confidence values can be calculated for the tree using either the bootstrapping approach or the jack knifing approach (Figures 2 and 3).